-Videos are delivered to the final users via Amazon CDN (Content Delivery Network), which means that the content is served via the closest available datacenter to that user.
+Videos are delivered to the final users via Amazon CDN (Content Delivery Network), which means that the content is served via the closest available data center to that user.
 This allows faster loading time and the ability to increase the number of concurrent supported users.
-Docebo deliver videos using the HLS streaming and encoding technology, which allows videos to be delivered to you in a more efficient and secure way.
+Docebo delivers videos using HLS streaming and encoding technology, which allows videos to be delivered to you in a more efficient and secure way.
 HLS technology supports adaptive resolution while delivering the video (the resolution of the served video will change based on the available bandwidth).

-Video objects are marked as completed for learners using the following criteria:
+Video training materials are marked as completed for learners using the following criteria:

 - When the video reaches 15 seconds before the end marker if the video is longer than 150 seconds.